-Transforming your dull, neglected backyard into a lovely destination often means taking on some heavy lifting.
-Stacy Risenmay took on heavy lifting, and a lot of it, when she decided that she needed the proper canvas for outdoor entertaining.
+Transforming your dull, neglected backyard into a lovely destination often requires some heavy lifting, or in this case, redesign.
+Stacy Risenmay from Not Just a Housewife decided that she needed the proper canvas for outdoor entertaining.
 Her old habit of setting out collapsible camp chairs on the grass would no longer cut it.
 With help from her family, Stacy spread out gravel and sand first as a base, then laid a broad range of stone pavers.
 A fantastic DIY wood planter and glowing string lights soften the home's brick siding and add to the crisp, clean look.Continue to 3 of 10 below.

 03 of 10

 Home bloggers Jamin and Ashley Mills of The Handmade Home wanted to transform an ignored backyard with no attractions to a family-friendly place for relaxation with lighting and pops of color.
 When this married design team isn't busy helping clients or writing books, they design, remodel, and decorate their own home and backyard.
 In this example, a 10-foot by 10-foot concrete paver patio provides a solid, dry base for all of the fun outdoor furniture.
 A lovely wooden swing encourages conversation beside the DIY firepit.Continue to 4 of 10 below.

 No strangers to huge home projects, home bloggers Sherry and John at Young House Love wanted to keep this patio project simple.
 They eventually want to build the patio to end all patios, and this is their temporary and inexpensive option.
 They pulled out a splintery wooden backyard deck and added much-needed landscaping.
 Pea gravel, lights, and sturdy outdoor furniture complete this quick-to-build, cheap DIY patio.Continue to 5 of 10 below.